drevops/vortex/README.md

 # drupal-dev
-Composer-based Drupal 8 project scaffolding with code linting, tests and automated builds (CI) integration.
+Composer-based Drupal 7 and Drupal 8 project scaffolding with code linting, tests and automated builds (CI) integration.

 # WAIT!
 DO NOT GO!
 This is NOT the code branch!
 Use one of the branches below.